nova0821/iotjs-wiki/Build-for-Nuttx-(new).md

 (Preliminary)

-This page describes short version to use with latest version (Currently 7.12) of NuttX
+This page describes short version to use with latest version of NuttX.

 Please read [Build for NuttX](https://github.com/Samsung/iotjs/wiki/Build-for-NuttX) page and understand full procedure.